Skip to main content

 Create a capacity

-Define the image and startup script for your inference nodes.
+Define the image and startup script for your inference instances.

 startup.sh